vipul-8840/Striver_SDE_Sheet/README.md

 - `LongSubWithout.cpp`: Contains the implementation of the `lengthOfLongestSubstring` function which finds the length of the longest substring without repeating characters.
 - `LongestConsSeq.cpp`: Contains the implementation of the `longestConsecutive` function which finds the length of the longest consecutive sequence in an array.
 - `CountXor.cpp`: Contains the implementation of the function to count the number of subarrays with a given XOR.
+- `RevLinkList.cpp`: Contains the implementation of the `reverseList` function which reverses a linked list.
+- `RemoveNLL.cpp`: Contains the implementation of the `removeNthFromEnd` function which removes the nth node from the end of a linked list.
+- `MiddleLL.cpp`: Contains the implementation of the `middleNode` function which finds the middle node of a linked list.
+- `MergeTwoSortLL.cpp`: Contains the implementation of the `mergeTwoLists` function which merges two sorted linked lists.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution